SandeshS/Twitter-Veridicality/data/README.md

 # Data

-The annotated data file(.csv) consists of two columns - the Tweet ID and the Veridicality Annotation.
+The annotated data files(training_ids, dev_ids and test_ids.txt) consists of two columns - the Tweet ID and the Veridicality Annotation.

 The annotations can be interpreted as follows